particledecay/slackmoji-notifier/README.md

     - `SLACK_CHANNEL`: The Slack channel where notifications will be sent
     - `SLACK_BOT_TOKEN`: Your Slack Bot Token
     - `SLACK_APP_TOKEN`: Your Slack App Token
+    - `SLACK_LOG_ONLY`: Optional boolean.
+When true log event instead of sending Slack messages.
+Useful for debugging and lower environments.
     - `OPENAI_API_KEY`: Your OpenAI API Key

 For more configuration options, see the [values.yaml](./values.yaml) file.